 Google is the number-one search engine.
 It’s the one people go to when they have a question they need to be answered or are looking for a business to serve their particular needs.
 Google, like the terms Kleenex and Clorox, has become part of our daily vernacular.
 When you search for something online, you’re “Googling” it.
+In this post, you’ll get the idea of how to rank your website on Google Search.

 It’s the multi-discipline process of optimizing a website to rank high in organic search results.